-Last year we featured a popular series for beginner writers: Grammar For Beginners.
+Last year we featured a popular series for beginner writers: All About Parts Of Speech.
 This year, we’re starting a series called ‘Punctuation For Beginners’.
 We have written various posts about this in the past, but we wanted to put the information in one place for you.

 I am starting with: